Cyb3rC3lt/CrackMapExec-Modules/README.md

 ADD-COMPUTER allows you to do all of the above very easily and can also use Kerberos.
 Thanks to the guys at impacket for the original code.

-If you ever wanted a list of Computers described as 'Server' or some other decription of your choice then the 'COMP-DESC' module is for you.
+If you ever wanted a list of Computers described as 'Server' or some other decription of your choice then the 'FIND-COMPUTER' module is for you.

 FIND-COMPUTER searches the operating system and name attribute of all computer objects for any user supplied text, so we can easily return all computers that are named 'server' for example.